acterglobal/a3/.changes/811-chat-typing-feature.md

 - [feat.]
-Chat now supports typing notifications and inform you who's been typing.
+Chat now shows typing notifications to inform you who's been typing.
 This setting is enabled by default but can be turned off in App Settings -> Chat Settings.